admin

 The Montessori Dancers Mobile and the Emergence of Depth and Movement (8–12 Weeks) Read More »

 The Montessori Gobbi mobile is often the moment when parents notice a clear change in how their baby looks.
 The gaze lingers longer.
 The eyes move more deliberately.
-Attention, while still fragile, begins to settle.
+Attention, while still brief, begins to settle.
 Parents often wonder when to introduce the Gobbi mobile — and this shift is usually the sign that the moment

 The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)